American Soldier's Watches During Vietnam & The Olongapo Bracelets

 "What unit were you in?"

 Black dial watches are going to camouflage better.
-White dials may reflect light and as such, be more visible, whereas a black dial is going to be a more hidden.
+White dials may reflect light and as such, be more visible, whereas a black dial is going to be more hidden.
 It makes sense that the watches at the store for soldiers, the "PX" would have black dials.

 The PX in Okinawa, Japan